kingwill101/routed/examples/README.md

 - **view_engine/** - View engine integration with view templates
 - **websocket_chat/** - WebSocket chat application with public assets

-Each directory example contains its own README with specific setup instructions.
+Each directory example contains its own README with specific setup instructions.- **view_shortcuts.dart** - Shows how to use `ctx.requireFound` and `ctx.fetchOr404` to raise 404s when data is missing
+- **view_shortcuts.dart** - Shows how to use `ctx.requireFound` and `ctx.fetchOr404` to raise 404s when data is missing